yigbt/deepFPlearn/README.md

 # Please note that:

-This work has been submitted in a research paper and is currently under review.
+This work has been published in Briefings in Bioinformatics: https://doi.org/10.1093/bib/bbac257 (without the regression part)
-You may read the preprint @bioRxiv: https://doi.org/10.1101/2021.06.24.449697

-For questions, comments please contact me: jana.schor@ufz.de
+For questions, comments please reach out: jana.schor@ufz.de